-Victory Electric often sends out warnings about utility scams and it seems the scam is always the same story.
-A member receives a phone call from someone who said their electric bill payment had been denied, or never received, and demands immediate payment or they would shut off their power.
+Victory Electric often sends out warnings about contact members by phone, it can be difficult to utility scams and it seems it is always the same story. tell a scammer from a Victory Electric member A member receives a phone call from someone who representative.
+Here are some tips: said their electric bill payment had been denied, or ► If a caller specifically asks you to pay by prepaid never received, and demands immediate payment or debit card, this is a red flag. they wwill shut off their power. ► If you feel pressured for immediate payment or